 Most starting points for the hills in the area can be reached from the road.
 There are five starting and finishing points for the hills in the area.
 The two starting points to Ben Vorlich are both on the south side of Loch Earn.
 One of them starts in Ardvorlich and is the easiest route to climb Ben Vorlich.
 It climbs up the west side of the burn and later leads to the north ridge of Ben Vorlich.
 In winter the last part of the route can become very challenging because of the snow.

 Even though both mountain peaks are not the most exciting places for rock climbing, the east side of Stuc a’ Chroin attracts some people for winter climbing.
-On Ben Vorlich it is the south facing rock nearby the summit where climbing is possible.
+On Ben Vorlich it is the south facing rock near the summit where climbing is possible.
 Besides Ben Vorlich and Stuc a' Chroin there are many other hills in the area.
 The hills in the east of Ben Vorlich are grassy with peat bog and many deer and grouse can be spotted.
-There are two mountain peaks about 2km from Ben Vorlich: Beinn Each (813m) and Meall na Fearna (809m).
+There are two mountain peaks about 2km from Ben Vorlich, Beinn Each (813m) and Meall na Fearna (809m.
 In the south 2km from St. Fillan is Bioran (613m) and in the south of Glen Artney is Uamh Bheag (665m).
-The Loch Earn Mountain Group is located nearby Balquhidder and Callander.

-Besides Mountaineering the area offers many other outdoor activities such as fishing, cycling or watersports on Loch Earn which has a busy and popular water sports centre.
+Besides Mountaineering the area offers many other outdoor activities such as fishing, cycling and watersports on Loch Earn which has a busy and popular water sports centre.